 But there's more: the G90 also offers Face/Eye AF, like the Lumix S1, which is really useful for automatic tracking.
 If you're shooting portraits then the eye-tracking mode is particularly impressive, locking onto a subject with ease and holding focus irrelevant of movement.

 The G90 is also the first Lumix camera to offer a real-time Bulb mode, called Live Composite, which updates the exposure in real-time on the rear screen when you're shooting long exposures.
-It's a great idea - one that Olympus has long offered in its camera - designed to complement to Panasonic's variety of Starlight AF modes for star photography (which auto-engage when it's particularly dark - again, we've not tested with this camera due to daylight conditions).
+It's a great idea - one that Olympus has long offered in its cameras - designed to complement to Panasonic's variety of Starlight AF modes for star photography.

 While the G90 can't hit the same ultra-high frame-rates of the G9, it offers 9fps in single autofocus and 6fps in continuous.
 Or you can select 4K Photo to shoot 8MP stills at 30fps, which can be extracted from long sequences - a bit like shooting video.

 - 20-megapixel Micro Four Thirds sensor, Venus Engine